asierabreu/sample_starter_project/docs/intro.md

   4. I provide the project deliverables (see below).
   5. We conclude the project with a final 'sign-off' chat.

-  *Iterative workflow:* should you need more revisions (please see prices) we do further iterations (steps 1 to 3).
+  *Iterative workflow:* should you need more revisions we do further iterations (steps 1 to 3).

 ## The project deliverables